corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 The persistence layer has two parts:

-* The **vault**, where the node stores any relevant current and historic states
+* The **vault**, where the node stores any relevant current and historic states.
-* The **storage service**, where it stores transactions, attachments and flow checkpoints
+* The **storage service**, where it stores transactions, attachments, and flow checkpoints.

-The node’s owner can query the node’s storage using the RPC interface (see below).
+The node’s owner can query the node’s storage using the [RPC interface](#rpc-interface).

 ## Network interface